NextCenturyCorporation/VirtUE-sensing/control/kernel/sensor-interface.md

 * calls `init_connection` using the `PROBE_CONNECT` flag.

-The call to init_connect seems to be re-entrant, but technically it is not because the caller is a new, different kernel thread that is servicing the `accepted` socket.
+The call to `init_connection` seems to be re-entrant, but technically it is not because the caller is a new, different kernel thread that is servicing the `accepted` socket.
 The flow is re-entrant but the second entry is by a new, different kernel thread.
 The original caller, which used the `PROBE_LISTEN` flag, is still listening on the original socket and being regularly scheduled by the kernel.

 ### `init_connection PROBE_CONNECT`

-The new accepted connection is a `struct connection` and contains an anymnous `struct probe`, so technically it is running as a probe, although it exists to read and write the connected socket rather than to probe the kernel.
+The new accepted socket connection is embodied in a `struct connection` and contains an anymnous `struct probe`, so technically it is running as a probe, although it exists to read and write the connected socket rather than to probe the kernel.
 But it uses the same resources as a probe uses - kernel threads, linked lists, and spinlocks, etc.

-The new accepted connection:
+`init_connection PROBE_CONNECT` takes the new accepted connection and:

 * links the new connection to the parent `struct kernel sensor` using the parents lockless linked list.

-* calls `init_connection` with the `PROBE_CONNECT` flag:

 ```c
 /**